 Cracks in the CRM solution

 While CRM solutions have been a boon to businesses of every era since their inception in the 1990s, even today’s 21st-century solutions have addressable issues that revolve around customer data.
-This is why Experian reports in its 2017 Global Data Management Report that 64% of respondents state they rely on incomplete or inaccurate customer data, including:
+This is why Experian reports that 64% state that they rely on incomplete or inaccurate customer data, including:

 - Missing data: CRM data, entered from your sales staff or customers, often contains gaps in information, including home address, cell phone, business, demographic data or purchase history.